 270 (Fed.
 R. Civ.
-P. 16) COURT SET TTLEMENT CONFERENCES109
+P. 16) COURT SE TTLEMENT CONFERENCES 110

 (a) Setting of Settlement Conferences

 (b) Settlement Conferences Before the

 Assigned Judge or Magistrate Judge

 (c) Settlement Conference Statements

 (d) Confidentiality of Settlement Conference

-Statements
+, , Statements

 (e) Return of Settlement Conference Statements

 (f) Participation of a Principal

 (1) United States Not a Party

 (2) United States a Party

 271 (Fed.
 R. Civ.
-P. 16) Y DISPUTE RESOLUTION PROGRAM111
+P. 16) VOLUNTAF RY DISPUTE RESOLUTION PROGRAM112

 (a) Purpose and Scope

 (1) Purpose

 (2) Scope

 (3) Parties Retain the Option of Securing

 ADR Services Outside the Program

-/I- \ Sponsored by the Court
+Sponsored by the Court

 (b) Program Administration

 (1) ADR Judge

 (A) Appointment

 (B) Duties

 (2) VDRP Administrator

-(4) (3) Rules and Materials Available
+(3) Rules and Materials Available

-(4) Parties May Request Referral to the VDRP at Any Time
+(4) Parties May Request Referral to the

+VDRP at Any Time

 (c) Referral to the VDRP

-(c) (1) Notice of Availability
+(1) Notice of Availability

 (2) Authority of Assigned Judge and

 Magistrate Judge

-(3) Request by the Parties
+( 1) (3) Request by the Parties

 (d) VDRP Selection Process

-(α) (1) The Parties' Duty to Consider VDRP
+(1) The Parties' Duty to Consider VDRP

-and Confer
+(0) and Confer

 (2) The Parties' Duty to Report

 (e) Panels of Neutrals; Selection of Neutrals

-(-) (1) Panels of Neutrals
+(1) Panels of Neutrals

 (2) Parties to Confer About Selection of

 Neutral and Confirm Neutral's Availability

 (3) Selection by the Parties or Randomly

-by the Clerk

-(4) Documents Provided to the Neutral
+by the Clerk (4) Documents Provided to the Neutral

+(4) DOCUMENTS PROVIDED TO THE NEUTRAL

 271 (Fed.
 R. Civ.
-P. 16) VOLUNTARY DISPUTE RESOLUTION PROGRAM, cont'd...111
+P. 16) VOLUNTARY DISPUTE RESOLUTION PROGRAM, cont'd...112